emilearthur/fastblog/_posts/2021-08-18-DataClass - Inheritance-and-Composition.md

     address: Address = None
 ```

-We further go ahead and modify the `PayrollSystem` class to print employees address if present.
+We further modify the `PayrollSystem` class to print employees address if present.

 ```python
 from typing import List